 (4) “Public school building” means a building used by a public education provider to provide educational services to students.

-(5) “Student bathroom” means a bathroom that is accessible by students, including a gender-neutral bathroom, a bathroom designated for females and a bathroom designated for males.
+(5) “Student bathroom” means a bathroom that is accessible by students, including a gender-neutral bathroom, a bathroom designated for females, and a bathroom designated for males.

 Statutory/Other Authority:HB 3294 (2021)